tetrateio/training/modules/install/app/README.md

   - Transaction (orchestrates customer transactions)
   - Transaction-Log (append only log of transactions)
   - UI (serves user interface)
-- Deploy MongoDB instances for microservices that store state (user, account, transaction-log).
+- Deploy MongoDB instances for microservices that store state (user, account, transaction-log)

 Check that all components have the Running status, and that Ready column shows 2/2.
 This signifies that there are 2 containers running in each of the pods (the application container and the Istio Proxy container) and that both of these are running.